CloudLabs-MOC/dp-420-cosmos-db-dev/instructions/07-sdk-batch.md

 ### Task 3: Creating an errant transactional batch

+In this task, you intentionally cause an error by trying to insert two items with different partition keys (a "Flickering Strobe Light" and a "New Helmet").
+Since Cosmos DB requires items in the same batch to share the same partition key, this transaction results in an error (HTTP 400 Bad Request).

 Now, let’s create a transactional batch that will error purposefully.
 This batch will attempt to insert two items that have different logical partition keys.
 We will create a flickering strobe light in the “used accessories” category and a new helmet in the “pristine accessories” category.
 By definition, this should be a bad request and return an error when performing this transaction.